nada

 Phone Numbers for SMS Verification

-nadanada offers rental phone numbers as a separate service for $12 per 3 months (UK +44 numbers).
-These are accessible via a full REST API, which means AI agents and scripts can rent numbers and read incoming SMS programmatically — the only provider that supports this.
+Rental phone numbers as a separate service for $12 per 3 months (UK +44 numbers).
+Accessible via a full REST API, which means AI agents and scripts can rent numbers and read incoming SMS programmatically.
+The only provider that supports this.

-Silent.Link offers identity plans with a US (+1) or UK (+44) number for $59/year.
-You get inbound SMS and calls, but can't send texts or make outbound calls.
+Identity plans with a US (+1) or UK (+44) number for $59/year.
+Inbound SMS and calls only, no outbound texts or calls.

-ZeroID bundles a phone number with 2 of its eSIM plans, but details on countries and capabilities are limited.
+Bundles a phone number with 2 of its eSIM plans.
+Country and capability details are limited.

-For most users who just need a number to verify accounts, nadanada's rental numbers at $12 for 3 months offer the best value — especially with API access for developers building automated workflows.
+For most users who just need a number to verify accounts, nadanada's rental numbers at $12 per 3 months offer the best value, especially with API access for developers building automated workflows.

 Which One Should You Pick?

 You want the full privacy toolkit → nadanada.
-It's the only service where you get a VPN, an eSIM, and a phone number from one place, all paid with Lightning.
-If you're a developer or building AI agents, the REST API is a unique advantage no other provider offers.
+The only service where you get a VPN, an eSIM, and a phone number from one place, all payable with Lightning.
+If you are a developer or building AI agents, the REST API is a unique advantage no other provider offers.

 You travel infrequently and want a forever-eSIM → Silent.Link.
-The never-expiring balance is useful if you only travel a few times a year and don't want to buy a new plan each time.
-You'll pay more per GB, but nothing goes to waste.
+The never-expiring balance is useful if you only travel a few times a year and do not want to buy a new plan each time.
+You will pay more per GB, but nothing goes to waste.

 You just need data for a trip, fast → PikaSim.
 Simple, straightforward, no fuss.
 Self-hosted BTCPay Server is a plus for crypto users.

-You're a Solana user → ZeroID.
-If you already hold SOL and want to stay in that ecosystem, it's your only option.
+You are a Solana user → ZeroID.
+If you already hold SOL and want to stay in that ecosystem, it is your only option.
 Bitcoin users should look elsewhere.

 Final Thoughts